Nexmo/station/_documentation/voice/sip/overview.md

   * 119.81.44.6
   * 119.81.44.7

 > **Note**: Nexmo supports TLS on inbound connections.
-To enable this, enter a valid secure URI in the format sips:user@(IP|domain).
-For example, *sips:1234567890@mydomain.com*.
+To enable this, enter a valid URI in the format sip:user@(IP|domain);transport=tls.
+For example, *sip:1234567890@mydomain.com;transport=tls*.
 By default, traffic is sent to port 5061.
-To use a different port, add it at the end of your URI: *sips:1234567890@mydomain.com:5062*.
+To use a different port, add it at the end of your domain or IP address: *sip:1234567890@mydomain.com:5062;transport=tls*.

 ## Example configurations